dereknheiley/compactyl/README.md

 This is a fork of the [okke fork](https://github.com/okke-formsma/dactyl-manuform-tight) of the [l4u fork](https://github.com/l4u/dactyl-manuform-mini-keyboard) of the [tshort fork](https://github.com/tshort/dactyl-keyboard) of the [Dactyl](https://github.com/adereth/dactyl-keyboard), a parameterized, split-hand, concave, columnar, ergonomic keyboard.

 ## Future TODOs
+- TODO Change Top and bottom plate connection such that the underside of the top angles in for a cleaner connection for FDM printing.
+In other words hide ugly underside edge of top plate which 3d printing generally sucks at
+- TODO confirm bastardkb mcu holder is compatible with blackpill version as well (screw holes need to move backwards?)
 - TODO add ready to print risers with slots to increase palm rest height
 - TODO make super hollow adjustable angle hyper-awesome palm rest
 - Take over the world

 ## V6.0 (IN PROGRESS) Features
-- TODO confirm bastardkb mcu holder is compatible with blackpill version as well
 - add support for both types of gel palm rests
 ![Moon vs. Heart palm rest](images/moon-vs-heart.jpg)
 - adjust thumb height/angle and curvature